gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/install.md

 GNU MCU Eclipse 64-bits Open On-Chip Debugger 0.10.0+dev-00254-g2ec04e4e (2017-11-10-13:20)
 ```

-## GNU/Linux
+### GNU/Linux

 The GNU/Linux versions of **GNU MCU Eclipse OpenOCD** are packed as TGZ archives.
-Go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/openocd/releases) page and download the latest version named like:
+Download the latest version named like:

-- `gnu-mcu-eclipse-openocd-0.10.0-5-20171110-1117-debian64.tgz`
+- `gnu-mcu-eclipse-openocd-0.10.0-6-20180112-1448-centos64.tgz`
-- `gnu-mcu-eclipse-openocd-0.10.0-5-20171110-1117-debian32.tgz`
+- `gnu-mcu-eclipse-openocd-0.10.0-6-20180112-1448-centos32.tgz`

-As the name implies, these are Debian `tar.gz` archives, but can be executed on most recent GNU/Linux distributions (they were tested on Debian, Ubuntu, Manjaro, SuSE and Fedora).
-Select the `-debian64` file for 64-bits machines and the `-debian32` file for 32-bits machines.
+As the name implies, these are CentOS `tar.gz` archives, but can be executed on most recent GNU/Linux distributions (they were tested on Debian, Ubuntu, Manjaro, SuSE and Fedora).
+Select the `-centos64` file for 64-bits machines and the `-centos32` file for 32-bits machines.

-To install this package, unpack the archive and copy it to  `/${HOME}/opt/gnu-mcu-eclipse/openocd/${version}`
+To install OpenOCD, unpack the archive and copy it to  `/${HOME}/opt/gnu-mcu-eclipse/openocd/${version}`:

 ```console
 $ mkdir -p ${HOME}/opt